 CHINOOK

-Highlighting the absence of a helicopter’s body, Chinook is formed from two sets of helicopter blades – suspended from the ceiling of YSP’s Longside Gallery – rotating in opposition to one another at various speeds.
-Carefully choreographed to overlap, the blades give the sensation that they might collide, an effect that is both mesmerizing and unnerving.
+Highlighting the absence of a helicopter’s body, Chinook was formed from two sets of helicopter blades – suspended from the ceiling of YSP’s Longside Gallery – rotating in opposition to one another at various speeds.
+Carefully choreographed to overlap, the blades gave the sensation that they might collide, an effect that is both mesmerising and unnerving.

 Banner has long been fascinated by military aircraft, finding them at once beautiful and horrifying; almost ‘prehistoric, from a time before words’.
 This relationship to language underpins Banner’s sculptural work.
 For her, the ever rotating criss-cross of the blades as they mark out time and space is like a language trying to happen or a text trying to be formulated, “It’s like they are trying to spell out something that can’t be said.”